robertscherbarth/opentelemetry-go-example/README.md

 | user.create | Creates a user |
 | user.delete | Delete a user  |

 Events are not single requests.
-We should consider that an event have more impact.
-For example the user create maybe is interesting for an analytics team.
-Or the delete event will have an impact on GDPR.
+It should be considered that an event have more impact.
+For example a `user.create` event maybe is interesting for an analytics team.
+Or the `user.delete` event will have an impact on GDPR.

 ### Further info:
 http://www.inanzzz.com/index.php/post/4qes/implementing-opentelemetry-and-jaeger-tracing-in-golang-http-api